About the course

 Your statement and proposal should be submitted as a single, combined document with a clear subheading for each.

 You should submit a convincing personal statement (statement of purpose) explaining your reasons for applying to the programme and highlighting your relevant academic and professional experience.
+The final line of your personal statement should indicate your future plans after a doctorate.

 You should also submit a research proposal written in English.
 An indicative bibliography is required but you do not need to include this in your word count.
 Your proposal should include an indicative title and a short introduction/synopsis, a discussion of the most relevant scholarly literature, and a research question or hypothesis.
 This issue or question should emerge from your review of the literature.
 Please also provide a rationale for the importance of this research topic.